satyamsah/golang-docker/readme.md

 This is running in non-deamon mode for troubleshooting and log analysis.

-4. Accesing the output: I exposed the outputfile as a web service.
+4. **Accesing the output**: I exposed the outputfile as a web service.
 So, Open browser and type :

    `http://localhost:9080/`

 5. Optional: The output will dynamically generated in the docker container in the `output` directory.Enter into the container using following command:
    `docker exec -it /bin/bash single-file-wc-ctr` and `cd /output` to see the output file

-6. Sample output in csv is named as "sinlge-file-sample-output".
-Pre-saved by me
+6. re-saved sample outfile   "single-file-sample-output"for reference.

 ## Part-2 multiple_count_wordcount using goroutine